jamesukiyo/windows-setup/README.md

 environment.
 It hasn't really been tested but it's worked 3 times for me so far.

 ## Notes
+I mainly work with Go and Rust so it's tailored to that.

 Dry run mode doesn't work well, I added it for testing but it's not very consistent so I recommend not using it.